 In these days of increasingly exact and specific lighting, it’s important to know what you’re looking for prior to purchasing your bulbs.
 LEDs have enabled us to achieve the perfect lighting effect for every type of application.
 But, do you know which beam angle you require for your installation?
 If you don’t, you soon will thanks to this LED Monkey article!

 What is a Beam Angle?

 It might sound like a simplistic reply, but anything that produces light has a beam angle.
-It’s sometimes known as a “beam spread”, and it measures how light is distributed from the source of illumination to its designated target.
+It’s sometimes known as a “beam spread.”
+It measures how light is distributed from the source of illumination to its designated target.

 The beam angle specifically refers to any illumination that falls within 50% of the maximum intensity that the bulb is capable of achieving.

-We refer to light that falls outside this angle as the “beam field” and this extends until the light intensity has decreased to 10% of the maximum.
+We refer to light that falls outside this angle as the "beam field."
+This extends until the light intensity has decreased to 10% of the maximum.

 Irrespective of the size of the beam angle you select, it is only the intensity of the beam that changes.
 The level of brightness, or lumens, remains constant.